Kishorsenthilkumar/kishorsenthilkumar/README.md

 - 📫 How to reach me **kishorsenthilkumar104@gmail.com**

-- ⚡ Fun fact **I Think I am Always Trying to Know About new Technologyew**
+- ⚡ Fun fact **I Think I am Always Trying to Know About new Technology**

 <h3 align="left">Connect with me:</h3>
 <p align="left">